mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-performance-bot/_index.md

 To view the element or the document where the anti-pattern is located, double-click the message line or right-click the message line and choose **Go to Cause** or **Go to Usage** in the drop-down menu.

 {{% alert color="info" %}}
-Best Practice Bot only detects a *subset* of the documented Best Practices.
-In general this is to avoid any false positives and maximise the quality rather than the quantity of recommendations.
+Best Practice Bot only detects a subset of the [documented best practices](/refguide/performance-best-practices/).
+This is to avoid any false positives and to maximize the quality rather than the quantity of the recommendations.
 {{% /alert %}}

 ### 3.2 Recommending a Fix {#recommending}